eturino/eapi/README.md

 Inside, `render` will call `valid?`, raise an error of type `Eapi::Errors::InvalidElementError` if something is not right, and if everything is ok it will call `create_hash`.

 The `create_hash` method will create a hash with the properties as keys.
-Each value will be "converted".
+Each value will be "converted" (see "Values conversion" section).

 #### Values conversion

 By default, each property will be converted into a simple element (Array, Hash, or simple value).

+1. If a value responds to `render`, it will call that method.
+That way, Eapi objects that are values of some properties or lists will be validated and rendered (converted) themselves (render / value conversion cascade).
-If a value is an Array or a Set, `to_a` will be invoked and all values will be "converted" in the same way.
+2. If a value is an Array or a Set, `to_a` will be invoked and all values will be converted in the same way.

-If a value respond to `to_h`, it will be called.
-That way, if the value of a property (or an element of an Array) is an Eapi object, it will be validated and converted into a simple hash structure.
+3. If a value respond to `to_h`, it will be called.

 important: *any nil value will be omitted* in the final hash.